 When the Will Does Not Name an Executor

-Even when a will exists, it may not name an executor—or the named executor may have passed away, declined the role, or become unable to serve.
+Even when a will exists, it may not name an executor, or the named executor may have passed away, declined the role, or become unable to serve.
 When this happens, the court appoints an estate administrator to step in.
-This situation can surprise families who assumed the will document handled everything.
+This situation can surprise families who assumed the will document would handle everything.
 We help clients understand their legal position and prepare the documentation needed for a smooth appointment of an administrator.
 With clear communication and proactive guidance, we help families keep the estate process moving forward.

 When the Executor Is Unwilling or Unfit